-Students must identify a subject or a key question which is of interest to them and which relates to a country or countries where Spanish is spoken.
+Students will identify a subject or a key question which is of interest to them and which relates to a country or countries where Spanish is spoken.
 They must select relevant information in Spanish from a range of sources including the internet.
-The aim of the research project is to develop research skills.
+The aim of the research project is to develop research and discussion skills.